ldsxp/django-q2/docs/configure.rst

 .. tip::
-    Django Q2 uses your ``SECRET_KEY`` to sign task packages and prevent task crossover.
+    Django Q uses your ``SECRET_KEY`` to sign task packages and prevent task crossover.
 So make sure you have it set up in your Django settings.

 .. _ironmq_configuration: